The Eggs that you eat – Myths and facts

-What one eats plays an important role in the overall well-being.
-We need to understand which food has the maximum nutrition in which form.
-And which will suit our body the best.
-Talking about food that has the maximum nutrition, eggs come to mind instantly.
+What one eats plays an important role in one’s overall well-being.
+We need to understand which foods have the maximum nutrition in which form.
+And which will suit our bodies the best.
+When talking about foods that have the most nutrition, eggs come to mind instantly.
 It is the easiest to cook and consume and is among the healthiest.
-This powerhouse of protein, unfortunately is also surrounded by many myths.
-Here is a list and why we call them myths.
+This powerhouse of protein, unfortunately, is also surrounded by many myths.
+Here is a list and why we call them myths:

 Myth 1: Eating eggs gain you extra calories.

-Myth 2: The colour of eggs represent the quality.
+Myth 2: The colour of eggs represents the quality.

 Myth 3: All brown eggs are desi eggs and are more nutritious.

 All brown eggs are definitely not desi eggs, so watch out.
-Many times eggs are dipped in tea water and given the brown tint so that they can be passed on as brown eggs.
-And color of the eggshell has no relation to nutrition.
-Nutritional value of eggs do not change with color, shape or size.
+Many times eggs are dipped in tea water and given a brown tint so that they can be passed on as brown eggs.
+And the color of the eggshell has no relation to nutrition.
+The nutritional value of eggs does not change with color, shape, or size.

 Myth 5: Storing eggs for future consumption

-Myth 6: Which egg is healthy- organic, desi or the conventional?
+Myth 6: Which egg is healthy- organic, desi, or conventional?

 So as the jingle goes, “Sunday ho ya Monday, roz khao ande ( Be it Sunday or Monday, eat eggs any day)”.
 Indulge in this power food to your heart’s content now.
 Happy eating!

-31 thoughts on “The eggs that you eat – Myths and facts”
+32 thoughts on “The Eggs that you eat – Myths and facts”

 Even spend more money on those.
 But thanks to article for breaking our myth and give us the real fact.